 How do you ensure external stakeholders stay committed?

-Stakeholder engagement improves when expectations are set upfront.
+Stakeholder engagement improves when expectations are set up front.
 Managing expectations through contracts, timelines, and regular check-ins ensures accountability and long-term commitment.

 Why is it important to involve stakeholders from the start?